 Frying cornmeal-coated squash is quick and easy.
 If you read my story on Perfect Every Time Fried Green Tomatoes, you saw that it took 3 plates to coat them in flour, milk/egg mixture, and cornmeal/flour mixture.
+Totally worth the effort!
 With this recipe, it can be as simple as pressing the sliced squash into cornmeal and frying them!

-One of the absolute most valuable tools in my kitchen is this Laser Thermometer Gun!
+One of the absolute most valuable tools in my kitchen is this digital laser thermometer gun!
 It measures the surface temperature of hot oil and candy mixtures.
 Just point and click!
-No more trying to secure a candy thermometer to the edge of a pan or adding more oil to the pan than I need just so it will be high enough to reach the bulb on my Taylor candy thermometer.
+No more trying to secure a candy thermometer to the edge of a pan or adding more oil to the pan than I need just so it will be high enough to reach the bulb on my candy thermometer.
 Keep in mind, though, this thermometer will not register correct temperatures on humans.

 Check the temperature right after adding the squash and adjust the heat to make sure it comes back to 375 as quickly as possible.
+I usually keep the heat on medium-high.
 I probably could have added fewer squash to this batch and it wouldn’t have dropped to 337 degrees.
 Medium high heat is a good average heat to start with, adjusting as needed.

 I like to use yellow cornmeal for almost everything but especially for frying yellow squash.
 It just seems to enhance the yellow in the squash and doesn’t mute it like white cornmeal.

 Tip: If you have a bumper crop of zucchini and no yellow squash-fry it!

 Fried yellow squash, or summer squash as I've always called it, is a must on my table every summer.
 It can't get much easier than slicing and pressing the squash into cornmeal and frying in a little bit of oil for a minute.